material-components/material-components-android/docs/components/BottomAppBar.md

 #### Applying scrolling behavior to the bottom app bar

-The following example shows the bottom app bar hiding upon scrolling the scrollable content down, and appearring upon scrolling up.
+The following example shows the bottom app bar hiding when scrolling the scrollable content down, and appearing when scrolling up.

 ```xml
 <androidx.coordinatorlayout.widget.CoordinatorLayout